wolfmanx/mongo-python-driver/README-context-extension.rst

 .. \||<-snap->|| skip
 .. \||<-snap->|| include ^index-header.snip$

-Provides a full vertical BSON context for encoding objects.
+Provides application specific C extension activation/deactivation and a full vertical BSON context for encoding objects.

+.. warning:: This is an expert module, which does not protect against
+             uninformed mistakes.
+If you wish to be protected, use the official driver.
+If you do not want to take responsibility for your actions, do not use this extension.

 ==================================================
 :rem:`|||:sec:|||`\ Rationale
 ==================================================

+Currently, the C extensions for PyMongo/BSON can only be enabled/disabled with site-wide installation options.

+If the C extensions should be disabled (for e.g. mod_wsgi) virtual_env has to be used, if the standard installation should not be modified.

 SON manipulators can be used to automate object conversion, when writing into a MongoDB database.
 However, SON manipulators only work